 This friendly accommodation boasts a fantastic location in Queensland and provides easy access to the dolphin feeding Tin Can Bay experience.
-The seaside village of Tin Can Bay is nestled on the southern end of Fraser Island—a World Heritage site—and only 90 minutes from the Sunshine Coast.
-The sleepy village lies along the Tin Can Inlet and adjoins the Great Sandy Strait, offering access to an array of local and natural attractions near the Sleepy Lagoon Motel accommodation.
+The seaside village of Tin Can Bay is nestled on the southern end of Fraser Island, a World Heritage sit, and only 90 minutes from the Sunshine Coast.
+The sleepy village lies along the Tin Can Inlet and adjoins the Great Sandy Strait, offering access to an array of local and natural attractions near the Sleepy Lagoon Motel.

-This Humpback dolphin species is one of four in the world—Indo-Pacific humpback dolphin, the Indian Ocean humpback dolphin, and the Atlantic humpback dolphin—and is identified by its lengthened, low and triangular dorsal fin and humped back appearance.
-Furthermore, the Australian humpback is dark grey in colour and can weigh up to 260 kilograms.
+This Humpback dolphin species is one of four in the world.
+These include the Indo Pacific humpback dolphin, the Indian Ocean humpback dolphin, and the Atlantic humpback dolphin.
+The Atlantic humpback dolphin is identified by its lengthened, low and triangular dorsal fin and humped back appearance wher the Australian humpback is dark grey in colour and can weigh up to 260 kilograms.

 The Australian humpback dolphin is commonly found in the tropical waters of Northern Australia.
-They love shallow waters, estuarine and coastal regions and prefer a diet of fish, prawns, molluscs, crabs, squids and octopus depending on the season.
-With a dolphin feeding Tin Can Bay experience, visitors will encounter this spectacular marine mammal in its natural habitat.
-In this region, the Australian Humpback dolphins are seen in the waters that extend from Thre Great Sandy Strait to the Tin Can Inlet and they are not known to migrate, so can be found all year round!
+They love shallow waters, estuarine and coastal regions and prefer a diet of fish, shellfish and octopus.
+With a Tin Can Bay dolphin feeding experience, visitors will encounter this spectacular marine mammal in its natural habitat.
+The Australian Humpback dolphin can be seen in The Great Sandy Strait to the Tin Can Inlet.
+They are not known to migrate, so can be found all year round!

 Barnacles Dolphin Centre opens at 07:00 am every day.
-Viewing occurs between 07:00 and 08:00, while dolphin feeding—the only feeding sessions during the day—starts from 08:00.
-When visitors arrive, they are encouraged to join the volunteers in the water—a wonderful opportunity to get up close and personal with the resident pod and learn about their behaviour.
+Viewing times occurs between 07:00 and 08:00, while dolphin feeding, the only feeding sessions per day, starts from 08:00.
+When visitors arrive, they are encouraged to join the volunteers in the water.
+This is a wonderful opportunity to get up close and personal with the resident pod and learn about their behaviour.
 Because these mammals tend to be shy, only a small group of people are allowed in the water at one time.

-For the dolphin feeding experience, fish is available on site and there is a fee for both entry and feeding.
+There is a fee for both entry and feeding.
 Fish can be purchased on site and fed to the dolphins.
-Tin Can Bay experience does require visitors to get into the water, so they should come prepared.
-It is important for visitors to know that these Australian Humpbacks are wild, so Barnacles Dolphin Centre cannot guarantee their arrival time, or that the pod will emerge on any given day.
+Tin Can Bay Dolphin feeding does require visitors to get into the water, so they should come prepared.
+It is important for visitors to know that these Australian Humpbacks are wild.
+Barnacles Dolphin Centre cannot guarantee their arrival time, or that they will emerge at all.
 Patience, however, is often rewarded with this once in a lifetime dolphin feeding experience in Tin Can Bay.

 Once the dolphins are fed, they return to the wild waters.
-Barnacles Dolphin Centre has a cafe on-site, where guests can enjoy some refreshments while they wait for the pod to arrive, or after the dolphin feeding experience has ended.
+Barnacles Dolphin Centre has a cafe on-site.
+Guests can enjoy some refreshments while they wait for the pod to arrive, or after the dolphin feeding experience has ended.
 The cafe overlooks the stunning Snapper Creek in Tin Can Bay and is open from 07:00 to 15:00.
 Guests can enjoy all-day breakfasts, lunch, and a brunch menu, all while admiring the idyllic setting around them.

-Inskip Point, a few minutes drive from Rainbow’s main beach, is a popular camping and fishing Fraser Island is a World Heritage site and boasts beautiful white surf beaches that span 90 kilometres and are home to the likes of Lake Mackenzie, Eli Creek, and the impressive Maheno shipwreck.
-Ranked alongside Uluru, Kakadu, and the Great Barrier Reef, Fraser Island is the world’s largest sand island.
-Travellers visiting the island can explore the pristine rainforests, crystal clear creeks, immense sand blows, and cliffs of coloured sands, it is a must-see experience.
+Inskip Point is a few minutes drive from Rainbow’s main beach and is a popular camping and fishing destination.
+Fraser Island is a World Heritage site and boasts beautiful white surf beaches that span 90 kilometres.
+It is home to the likes of Lake Mackenzie, Eli Creek, and the impressive Maheno shipwreck.
 Guests staying at Sleepy Lagoon Motel can book a one or two-day tour for their enjoyment.

-Double Island Point is located between Rainbow and Noosa and is only accessible to SWD vehicles—depending on the beach conditions.
-It is home to a beautiful lighthouse and has sweeping coastal views, ideal for aspiring photographers.
-The scenic beach drive is incomplete without boarding the river ferry to Noosa—providing a different view of the landscape.
+Double Island Point is located between Rainbow and Noosa and is only accessible to SWD vehicles, depending on the beach conditions.
+It is home to a beautiful lighthouse and sweeping coastal views.
+The scenic beach drive is incomplete without boarding the river ferry to Noosa, providing a different view of the landscape.

 The Mary Valley is about an hour’s drive away and boasts green rolling pastures and farming land.
-The valley has wineries, popular fishing, boating, and ski dams and is home to the mighty Mary River.
-Guests can sit back and relax on The Rattler—a heritage rail experience that provides a unique journey through the beautiful and scenic Mary Valley.
+Home to the mighty Mary River, the valley has wineries, fishing, boating, and ski dams.
+Guests can sit back and relax on The Rattler, a heritage rail experience that provides a unique journey through the beautiful Valley.

-Gympie is an original gold mining boomtown and has a rich history, which can be seen first hand at Gympie’s gold mining museum located at the beautiful Lake Alford locally known as the duckponds.
+Gympie is an original gold mining boomtown with a rich history.
+See it first hand at Gympie’s gold mining museum located at the beautiful Lake Alford.
 Large farmers markets are held every Sunday.
 For more information on things to do in the region see: Visit Gympie Region

 In line with the Queensland Government Regulations,